 Data Structures = Data + Permissible operations on the data

-Based on the order of organizing and accessing data, Non-primitive data structures can be classified into two categories: Linear data structures and Non-Linear data structures.
+Based on the order of organizing and accessing data, non-primitive data structures can be classified into two categories: Linear data structures and Non-linear data structures.

 Linear data structures: Here, elements are arranged or linked linearly with one after another.
 In other words, elements can be traversed or accessed in a single direction.
 Examples of linear data structures are array, linked list, stack, and queue.

 Data sets manipulated by algorithms can grow, shrink, or change over time.
 We call such a data structure dynamic set.
-From another perspective: algorithms may perform several different types of operations on dynamic sets.
+From another perspective: algorithms may perform several different operations on dynamic sets.
 The best way to implement a dynamic set depends upon the operations that must be supported.

 We can categorize the dynamic set into three categories: